neilspencer/University_Connecticut_Bayesians/suggested_papers.md

 - Fong, E., Holmes, C., & Walker, S. G. (2021).
 Martingale posterior distributions. arXiv preprint arXiv:2103.15671.
 (To appear in the Journal of the Royal Statistical Society Series B)

+- Martino, S., & Riebler, A. (2019).
+Integrated nested Laplace approximations (INLA). arXiv preprint arXiv:1907.01248.

 Also, here are some impactful older papers that may be worth discussing.

 - Berk, R. H. (1966).
 Limiting behavior of posterior distributions when the model is incorrect.
 The Annals of Mathematical Statistics, 37(1), 51-58.

-- Tierney, L., & Kadane, J. B. (1986).
+- ~Tierney, L., & Kadane, J. B. (1986).
 Accurate approximations for posterior moments and marginal densities.
-Journal of the american statistical association, 81(393), 82-86.
+Journal of the american statistical association, 81(393), 82-86.~

 - Gelman, Andrew, Xiao-Li Meng, and Hal Stern.
 "Posterior predictive assessment of model fitness via realized discrepancies."
 Statistica sinica (1996): 733-760.

 - Neal, R. M. (2001).
 Annealed importance sampling.
 Statistics and computing, 11, 125-139.

-- Hoff, P. D., Raftery, A. E., & Handcock, M. S. (2002).
+- ~Hoff, P. D., Raftery, A. E., & Handcock, M. S. (2002).
 Latent space approaches to social network analysis.
-Journal of the american Statistical association, 97(460), 1090-1098.
+Journal of the american Statistical association, 97(460), 1090-1098.~

 - Neal, R. M. (2003).
 Slice sampling.
 The annals of statistics, 31(3), 705-767.